home-assistant/home-assistant.io/source/_integrations/yardian.markdown

 ha_integration_type: integration
 ---

-This `yardian` integration allows you to control your [Yardian Smart Sprinkler Controller](https://yardian.com/products/yardian-pro-smart-sprinkler-controller/).
+The Yardian integration allows you to control your [Yardian Smart Sprinkler Controller](https://yardian.com/products/yardian-pro-smart-sprinkler-controller/).

 There is currently support for the following platform within Home Assistant: